-Place Notation is a form of shorthand used to describe the method without having to draw a diagram.
-When methods are named in the 'Ringing World' newspaper the place notation is printed so other ringers can ring it if they wish.
-If the method is symmetrical as most are, only half the notation is printed.
+Place Notation: is a form of shorthand used to describe the method without having to draw a diagram.
+When methods are named in the 'Ringing World' newspaper, the place notation is printed so that other ringers can ring it if they wish.
+If the method is symmetrical, as most are, only half the notation is printed.
 The lead end notation is required to complete the data.
-In this example the notation is x14x36x16 le 16 many advanced ringers can interpret this data while ringing and don't have to see a drawing. more...
+In this example the notation is x14x36x16 le 16.
+Many advanced ringers can interpret place notation while ringing and don't have to see a drawing. more on place notation...

 Methods are broken down into sections known as leads.
 Doubles methods usually have 4 leads with 10 changes per lead, so it is possible to print the whole method in a single column as there are only 40 changes.
 When moving up to higher numbers of bells it is not possible to print the method in one column and still read the printing.
 Cambridge Surprise Major has 7 leads of 32 changes, the 224 rows are usually printed in 7 columns.
 The last row at the bottom of the column is repeated as the first row in the next column.
 The end row 15738264 in column 1 is illustrated in the top part of the image.

 In odd bell methods (Doubles 5, Triples 7, Caters 9 and Cinques 11) the tenor rings last (Covers) in every row.
-It is normal not to show the covering tenor in diagrams.
+The covering tenor is not normally shown in diagrams.
 This small extract of Grandsire Triples shows the same section of changes with and without the tenor.
 The absence of the tenor may be a little confusing when seeing a method diagram for the first time.

 A method can be represented by a circle of work.
 In this diagram for Bob Minor, the 2nd bell performs the work in the order 34 Down, 56 Down, 56 Up, 34 Up before returning to the start position at 2nds.
 Whereas the 5th Bell starts in a different position but performs the work in the same order.
 In this case 34 Up, 2nds, 34 Down, 56 Down and ending at 56 Up.

-Printed method diagrams are tailored for one bell which is shown as a Blue line.
-Online facilities such as my 'Change Ringing Toolkit' can produce diagrams for any bell.
-However if all you have is a printed diagram and are ringing a different bell from the Blue bell you have two options.
+Method diagrams printed in books are tailored for one bell, which is shown as a Blue line, and is usually the heaviest working bell.
+Usually the pupil learns on a lighter bell, not the heaviest.
+Online facilities such as my 'Change Ringing Toolkit' can produce diagrams for any bell you wish to ring.
+However if all you have is a printed diagram and are not ringing the Blue Line bell, you have two options.

 1: If you are at an early stage of ringing and need to know who you are following as well as your work, find your bell in the lead head of the first column and work your way down, noting your own bells place and who is before you.

 2: Find your bells number in the circle 'Bell Start Position' and note the places of the Blue line.
-The work will still be the same as using No 1. above but the bells on the chart with the exception of the treble will be different as this is the Blue line for another bell.
+The work will still be the same as using No.1 above, but the bells indicated on the chart with the exception of the treble, will be different as this is the Blue line for another bell.

 The photograph of a page in the Ringing World Diary is shown to the right.
 A section three changes either side of the lead end of the first lead is coloured Pink.
 The Bob (or Single) section replaces the pink section when the call is made and a different order of bells are created.

-The in single hunt methods, such as Plain Bob and the other methods on this page, the call come when the treble is in second place.
+In single hunt methods, such as Plain Bob and the other methods on this page, the call comes when the treble is in second place.
 Confusingly the calling position is not always shown in the diary for some methods. ( I do wish they would standardise their layouts ).
-In this the photograph, the Green arrow shows when the call is made.
+In this photograph, the Green arrow shows when the call is made.